Roman type

 In Latin script typography, roman is one of the three main kinds of historical type, alongside blackletter and italic.
-Sometimes called normal, it is distinct from these two for its upright style (relative to the calligraphy-inspired italic) and its simplicity (relative to blackletter).
+Sometimes called normal or regular, it is distinct from these two for its upright style (relative to the calligraphy-inspired italic) and its simplicity (relative to blackletter).

 During the early Renaissance, roman (in the form of Antiqua) and italic type were used separately.
 Today, roman and italic type are mixed, and most typefaces are composed of both an upright roman style and an associated italic or oblique style.

 History

-Roman type was modelled from a European scribal manuscript style of the 15th century, based on the pairing of inscriptional capitals used in ancient Rome with Carolingian minuscules developed in the Holy Roman Empire.
+Roman type was modelled from a European scribal manuscript style of the 15th century, based on the pairing of inscriptional capitals used in ancient Rome with Carolingian minuscules.

 Early roman typefaces show a variety of designs, for instance resembling what would now be considered blackletter.
 Printers and typefounders such as Nicolas Jenson and Aldus Manutius in Venice and later Robert Estienne in France codified the modern characteristics of Roman type, for instance an 'h' with a nearly straight right leg, serifs on the outside of the capital 'M' and 'N', and 'e' with level cross stroke, by the 1530s.